 While we do have coffee, tea, and other stimulants to jump-start our days, a full night of rest is the best medicine for optimal physical and mental health.
 Improved sleep hygiene can “improve productivity and overall quality of life…everyone can benefit from practicing good sleep habits.”

 Getting too much, too little, or disrupted sleep leads to medical issues like fatigue, high blood pressure, and increased stress, among other things.
-But the good news is boosting your current habits will significantly decrease your risk of these symptoms.
+But the good news is boosting your current habits and creating an area with the best sleeping conditions will significantly decrease your risk of these symptoms.

 Be sure to treat your bedroom as just that, a place where you sleep!
 Using your bedroom for relaxing, doing work, eating dinner, or watching TV is considered poor sleep hygiene, because2 your mind associates the bed as a place of wakefulness.
 Sleep and alone time with your partner are the only things that should be happening in the bedroom.